pcampbell42/the-arena/README.md

 * [Local Installation Guide](#local-installation-guide)

 ## Technologies Used
 [The Factory](https://pcampbell42.github.io/the-factory/) is a game built entirely in JavaScript, HTML5, and CSS3.
 It uses mostly ES6 syntax, with a small amount of ES5 sprinkled in.
 This project takes advantage of D3.js and npm.
 The game is drawn using Canvas and a 2D rendering context.
-The animation takes advantage of request animation frame.
+The animation uses request animation frame.
 UI elements are rendered using event listeners.

 ## Class Diagram
 A basic conceptual class diagram to show the general layout of the project.